Viveksahare/Ecommerce-using-spring-boot-angular/README.md

 Dive into the world of modern web development using cutting-edge tools such as Angular, Angular Material, and Spring Boot.
-Our project covers a wide array of features that employers love to see, ensuring you're equipped with real-world, hands-on experience
+Our project covers a wide array of features that employers love to see, ensuring you're equipped with real-world, hands-on experience.
 From designing captivating product carousels to implementing secure user authentication and payment gateways, i'll tackle both frontend and backend challenges.
 Showcase our ability to build seamless user experiences from start to finish.